-Waldorf College is committed to enhancing the quality of life of the campus community by integrating the best practices of safety and security with technology.
+Waldorf University is committed to enhancing the quality of life of the campus community by integrating the best practices of safety and security with technology.
 A critical component of a comprehensive security plan is the utilization of a security and safety camera systems.
-The surveillance of public areas is intended to deter crime and assist in protecting the safety and property of the Waldorf College community.
-This policy addresses the college’s safety and security needs while respecting and preserving individual privacy.
+The surveillance of public areas is intended to deter crime and assist in protecting the safety and property of the Waldorf University community.
+This policy addresses the university’s safety and security needs while respecting and preserving individual privacy.

 These offices shall monitor developments in the law and in security industry practices and technology to ensure that camera surveillance is consistent with the best practices and complies with all federal and state laws.